markkrumholz/diffvirial/README.md

 What's included -- code
 -----------------------

 This repository contains five Python routines.
-The with names of the form `plot_*.py` are plotting routines to produce the figures in the paper.
+The files with names of the form `plot_*.py` are plotting routines to produce the figures in the paper.
 Specifically:

 * `plot_polytropes.py` produces figures 1 and 2, which show virial diagrams computed for polytropes
 * `plot_avir_sim.py` produces figures 3 and 4, which show an example contour on a simulation and virial diagrams derived from that contour anlaysis